gautamkanakaraj/built_to_break/README.md

 **⚠️ WARNING: INTENTIONALLY VULNERABLE ⚠️**

 This system is designed for the "Build Phase" of the Build2Break hackathon.
-It **intentionally omits** concurrency controls to serve as a testbed for breaking and later hardening.

 ## Known Limitations (By Design)